Reading Strategies That Grow with Your Child

 How children with attention deficit disorder (ADHD) or learning disabilities like dyslexia can improve reading skills and achieve success at school.

 For grades one through three, the object of most school reading assignments is to build reading skills.
-You can help with the necessary practice and offer support to your child with attention deficit disorder (ADHD), dyslexia, or other learning disabilities.
+You can help with the necessary practice and offer support to your child with attention deficit disorder (ADD or ADHD), dyslexia, or other learning disabilities.

 Read together.
 Have your child with ADHD read some of the book by himself, and then take turns reading aloud and listening to each other.
 If he stumbles on a word, say it for him, rather than insist that he struggle to decode it.If he wants to sound out the word, let him.
 If he needs correction, say something like, “The word is house, but your guessing home makes sense,” or “The word is house, but your guessing horse shows that you know the ‘h’ and the ‘s’ sounds.”
 In other words, compliment his strategy, rather than demean his ability.